starship/starship/CONTRIBUTING.md

 ## Formatting

-Starship source files are formatted with [rustfmt](https://crates.io/crates/rustfmt-nightly).
+Starship source files are formatted with [rustfmt](https://crates.io/crates/rustfmt-nightly), using the default configuration.
 Rustfmt will be ran as part of CI.
 Unformatted code will fail a build, so it is suggested that you run rustfmt locally:

 ```sh
 rustup component add rustfmt